 Let’s continue this story for a bit.
 There is a purpose here.
 You see, David didn’t stay angry at God.
 He eventually realized the truth.
 We can believe that because later in the same chapter, David was sacrificing to God and worshipping and praising Him with all of his heart.

-We see that David got angry at God then repented and worshipped God.
+We see that David got angry at God and then repented and worshipped God.
 However, there is a bit of backstory here that might play into our answer.

 First of all, David put his friend in this position anyway.
 They were in the process of violating God’s instructions to them.
 God had specifically given instructions concerning how the ark was to be transported.
 But David had a better idea.

 There were rings on the side of the ark in which long wooden poles were inserted.
 The priests were to carry these two poles on their shoulders, thereby never touching the holy ark.
+The Ark of the Covenant was never to be physically touched by those transporting it.

 David thought he had a better idea than God and specifically disobeyed God.
 David had the cart built to carry the ark rather than obey what God had said.
 This caused the situation in which God had to keep His word and punish anyone who touched the Ark.